-Bitterness perception was also affected by extended maceration.
-Although previous reports of the effects of extended maceration on bitterness perception are not conclusive (Yokotsuka et al. 2000, Casassa et al. 2013a), the present work has shown an average increase of 26% in the bitterness ratings of EM wines relative to those of the control wines (Table 5).
-This increase can also be further corroborated by inspection of the relative position of the ellipses for the EM wines and the loadings for bitterness in the PCA analysis.
-Monomeric flavan-3-ols content was generally higher in EM wines (Table 4).
-Because catechin and epicatechin are known to primarily elicit bitterness (Lesschaeve and Noble 2005), higher amounts of these monomers in EM wines may explain the observed higher bitterness ratings.
-In addition, there is a potential cooperative contribution to overall perceived bitterness perception by the judges from the oligomeric and protein-precipitable tannin content in EM wines (Table 4), but this hypothesis merits further research.
+258 Bitterness perception was also affected by extended maceration.
+Although previous 259 reports of the effects of extended maceration on bitterness perception are not conclusive 260 (Yokotsuka et al. 2000, Casassa et al. 2013a), the present work has shown an average increase of 261 26% in the bitterness ratings of EM wines relative to those of the control wines (Table 5).
+This 262 increase can also be further corroborated by inspection of the relative position of the ellipses for 263 the EM wines and the loadings for bitterness in the PCA analysis.
+Monomeric flavan-3-ols 264 content was generally higher in EM wines (Table 4).
+Because catechin and epicatechin are 265 known to primarily elicit bitterness (Lesschaeve and Noble 2005), higher amounts of these 266 monomers in EM wines may explain the observed higher bitterness ratings.
+In addition, 267 bitterness as a result of the oligometric and protein-precipitable tannin content in EM wines 268 (Table 4) may also contribute to overall bitterness perception, but this hypothesis merits further 269 research.

 The PCA sensory loadings on the negative side of dimension 1 (Figure 1B) strongly associated the control wines with the purple component and saturation visual descriptors and the black and red fruit aroma descriptors.
-Overall CIELab chromatic differences between any given control and EM wines were detected at day 250 (Table 2), and these differences favored the control wines.
+Overall CIELab chromatic differences between any given control and EM wines were detected at day 250 (Table 2), and these differences were most apparent in control wines.
 These results suggest that purple component and saturation were the two color components directly related to higher perceived color in the control wines.

 Comparatively higher ratings for fruit aroma attributes in the control wines (or lower ratings of both fruit aroma components in EM wines) (Table 5) can be attributed (but may not be limited) either to a genuine increase in the headspace concentration of these two aroma attributes in the control wines or to a masking effect resulting from the oxidized character in EM wines.
-Many compounds, including heptenal, methional, and phenylacetaldehyde, have been associated with the perception of oxidation in red wines (San Juan et al. 2012).
-However, in the context of the present study, acetaldehyde formation by metal-catalyzed oxidation of ethanol during extended maceration seems more plausible (Danilewicz 2003).
-Acetaldehyde at levels above its detection threshold bears a negative sensory connotation, and this compound was used as a standard for the oxidized character during the training of the sensory panel (Table 1).
-Furthermore, quinones resulting from the coupled oxidation of polyphenols can readily bind nucleophiles such as mercaptans and thiols bearing fruity notes (Nikolantonaki et al. 2010), thus lowering perceived fruitiness.
-However, the generation of an oxidized character and a decrease in the fruit aroma of the wine may not necessarily be a causative result of the application of extended maceration, as other studies have found no significant increases of the oxidative character upon extended maceration (Casassa et al. 2013a) or no effect of it in the wine's fruit flavor (Harbertson et al. 2009).
-In the present study, the oxidized character did develop after the extended maceration, although the ratings for the oxidized character in these wines averaged 3 cm on the 15 cm unstructured scale (Table 5), which is in the low perception range of the scale.
-However low this oxidative character, it was enough to reduce the ratings of red and black fruit in the EM wines by 26% and 21%, respectively, relative to the control wines.
+Many compounds, including heptenal, methional, and phenylacetaldehyde, have been associated

+281 with the perception of oxidation in red wines (San Juan et al. 2012).
+However, in the context of 282 the present study, acetaldehyde formation by metal-catalyzed oxidation of ethanol during 283 extended maceration seems more plausible (Danilewicz 2003).
+Acetaldehyde at levels above its 284 detection threshold bears a negative sensory connotation, and this compound was used as a 285 standard for the oxidized character during the training of the sensory panel (Table 1).
+286 Furthermore, quinones resulting from the coupled oxidation of polyphenols can readily bind 287 nucleophiles such mercaptans and thiols bearing fruity notes (Nikolantonaki et al. 2010), thus 288 lowering perceived fruitiness.
+However, the generation of an oxidized character and a decrease 289 in the fruit aroma of the wine may not necessarily be a causative result of the application of 290 extended maceration, as other studies have found no significant increases of the oxidative 291 character upon extended maceration (Casassa et al. 2013a) or no effect of it in the wine's fruit 292 flavor (Harbertson et al. 2009).
+In the present study, the oxidized character did develop after the 293 extended maceration, although the ratings for the oxidized character in these wines averaged 3 294 cm on the 15 cm unstructured scale (Table 2), which is in the low perception range of the scale.
+295 However low this oxidative character, it was enough to reduce the ratings of red and black fruit 296 in the EM wines by 26% and by 21%, respectively, relative to the control wines.